SongRe/MovieApp/README.md

-# Pikkr
+# Project Overview - Pikkr

-The best app to help you and your friends choose a movie to watch together!
+An app designed to help you and your friends choose a movie to watch together!
 Tailored for movie-lovers who enjoy a relaxing group movie night, the Pikkr android application saves headaches from endless arguments by creating an efficient browsing and voting system for movies, with a simple swipe.

 # How it works